No Result

 Use Your Mind To Manifest The Positive

 Allow a big, soft smile to run across your face.
-Take deep breaths to welcome the joy of precious moments spent with your adult children and grandchildren.
-Dream Big.
+Welcome the joy of precious moments spent with your adult children and grandchildren.
+Dream big.
 You own your dreams.

-The Ho’oponopono prayer can help to heal the dynamics of empty-nesting on both ends.
+The Ho’oponopono prayer can help heal the painful dynamics of empty nesting.

 Do you want to attend sporting events with your adult son, but cannot because he is estranged?
 Daydream about it and feel the joy of that experience, even before it comes to fruition.

 Think it, believe it, and live it long before it happens!
 And it WILL come to pass for you and your family.
 I know it will.
-If nothing else, it beats complaining, which only agitates you and your children.
+If nothing else, it beats complaining.

 Again, unless your situation involves scary circumstances, just let things progress naturally.
 Stop trying so hard to control how your adult children relate to you.
 Find your footing outside of them.